TheCodingMarine/TheCodingMarine/README.md

 - Hi, I’m Tyler M., @TheCodingMarine.
 - I'm an autodidact, and chart my learning paths in detailed spreadsheets.
-- I’m interested in Python, algorithms, web-development, data science, and machine learning.
+- I’m interested in Python, web-development, algorithms, data-structures, and data science.
-- I’m currently learning Django, test-driven development, algorithms, and data structures.
+- I currently maintain a private git repository on my personal server that sees the bulk of updates.
+As I complete more open source side projects, those updates will be pushed to GitHub

 Currently Reading:
 - Learning Python by Mark Lutz
-- Test-Driven Development with Python by Harry J.W.
-Percival

 Reading list:
 - Essential SQLAlchemy: Mapping Python to Databases by Jason Myers & Rick Copeland